sdmg15/Best-websites-a-programmer-should-visit/CONTRIBUTING.md

 __NOTE__: The main file to edit is the __README.md__ file.

-__NEW :You should also consider sorting your submission alphabetically whenever possible.__
+__NEW: You should also consider sorting your submission alphabetically whenever possible.__

-And adhere to the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md)
+Please adhere to the [Contributor Covenant Code of Conduct](./CODE_OF_CONDUCT.md) before partcipating.